dario-vega/test-demo-code-editor/README.md

-# Function that reads data using the OCI Node.js for Oracle NoSQL Database
+# Function that reads data using the OCI Node.js for Oracle NoSQL Database CS

 This function uses Resource Principals to securely authorize a function to make API calls to  Oracle NoSQL Database.
 You can query tables in a compartment